777arc/textbook/content/pluto.rst

  ssh root@192.168.2.1

-The default password is analog.
+The default password is :code:`analog`

 You should see the PlutoSDR welcome screen.
 You have now SSHed into the ARM CPU on the Pluto itself!
 If you have a Pluto with firmware version 0.31 or lower, type the following commands in: